Manker E05 AA throw flashlight review

 Handling of the light

 The E05 uses a single switch for power and mode-changing.
 It’s a forward clicky.
 When you press a forward clicky halfway, the light will turn on and then clicks.
-A reverse clicky will turn the light on after the click.
+A reverse-clicky switch will turn the light on after the click.
 Please don’t forget that anymore!

 Even though the Manker uses a forward clicky, you can’t use it for signaling since the modes will change each time you push that switch.